interlay/interlay.github.io/docs/vault/installation.md

 ### 4. [Optional] Install from source

-Build the Vault client from source.
+Build the Vault client from source, this is necessary if we do not host builds compatible with your architecture.
+Please also check the [README](https://github.com/interlay/interbtc-clients/tree/master/vault) for development instructions.

 ?> Building from source requires `clang 11`.
 Make sure to check this via `clang -v`.